brandon-rhodes/pyzmq-static/README.txt

 This Python package is statically linked against ØMQ: it carries its own copy of ØMQ around inside of it.
-If your Python program imports other libraries or modules that themselves link against ØMQ, then linking or runtime problems might arise.
+If your Python program imports other libraries or modules that themselves expect to link dynamically against a system-wide install of ØMQ, then linking or runtime problems might arise.

 Copying